jdsandifer/AutoLISP/Readme (Overview).txt

 details, and a bill of materials.)

+Personal Improvement and Initiative

 As part of this project, I learned AutoLISP from scratch - never having even seen LISP before.
-Over the course of two months working about 3 hours per week - so as not to interfere with my daily duties - I learned the language, developed the programs in this repository, and demoed them for other users in the company with very positive feedback.
-The total work for the project has only been about 24 man hours do date.
+Over the course of two months working about 3 hours per week - so as not to interfere with my daily duties - I learned the language, developed the initial programs in this repository, and demoed them for other users in the company with positive feedback.
+The total work for the project has been less that 100 man hours as of 6/24/16 (it's been about nine months since the project began).

 I look forward to improving the programs through user testing and feedback in a very iterative and continual improvement process.
-It's really fun to have found a way to use my programming skills in my current drafting job.
+It's rewarding being able to use my programming skills in my current drafting job - not something I expected.